How Much Is a Will in New York? Typical Costs and Fee Factors

 • Specific items of personal property (jewelry, art, vehicles) to specific people.

-• Conditional bequests — a gift that only happens if certain conditions are met.
+• Conditional bequests — a gift that happens only if certain conditions are met.

 • Bequests staggered over time (one third now, one third at age 30, one third at age 40).